 Spatial patterns were investigated with correlograms based on Moran's spatial autocorrelation coefficient, I(g) (Sokal, 1979, Bjornstad, 2013).
-Samples within sites were grouped according to distances, estimated directly from differences in cartesian coordinates.
+Samples within sites were grouped according to distances, estimated directly from the differences in cartesian coordinates.
 To calculate Moran's I(g) we sorted samples into distance classes of 1 m.
 The null hypotheses of I(g)= 0 were checked with permutation test.
 Thus we clarified the nature of patterns and estimated patch sizes.

 We tested both vertical and horisontal spatial gradients of abundance across the shore using Kendall's rank correlations (Hollander, Wolfe, 1973).